The Causal Angel

 The book fleshes out the characters more, and for the first time I actually care bout Mieli, but they’re still the weakest part of the series.
 However, the book does a good job of wrapping up storylines and the ending is satisfying.

-While I enjoyed The Fractal Prince slightly more, The Causal Angel was a good ending to a good trilogy.
+While I enjoyed The Fractal Prince slightly more, The Causal Angel was an ok ending to a ok trilogy.